 Location, Location, Location… and Mobility.

 “The first question companies ask me when inquiring about offices is: ‘where is our competition located’.
-Employers realize that in order to attract new talent, they need an office that is easily accessible.
+Employers realize that to attract new talent, they need an office that is easily accessible.
 Mobility is a real issue for Millennials.”, Charon explains.
 “Long commutes to work aren’t an option for the young folk.
-They want to work close to home, close to their favourite café, close to their crossfit box.”
+They want to work close to home, close to their favourite café, close to their CrossFit box.”

 On top of that, they have certain demands when it comes to the facilities itself.
 “There’s a trend in the office market where companies are willing to pay up for an office space that sometimes exceeds their practical needs.
 Employers do this to meet the wants of new talent,” according to Charon.
 Millennials want to take pride in where they work.
 They want their work environment to be “epic”.
 Technological facilities aside, there’s an increasing desire for secondary services like laundry services, yoga classes, sports facilities.

 Increasing demand for flexibility on the office market.

 Flexibility is a major career feature for Millennials.
 Flexible hours aside, they want to be able to work from locations outside of their employer’s primary site.
 This phenomenon is quite new in Belgium but is already a given in the United States.
 For instance, Google and Facebook both have their HQs in Silicon Valley but have a secondary site in nearby San Francisco.

 With the advancements in technology, working remotely is a simple solution.
 According to the Deloitte Millennial Survey 2017, allowing an employee to work remotely is linked to higher levels of loyalty and productivity.
 These working arrangements also enhance personal well-being, health, and happiness.